-An insufficient PHP memory limit can also cause an error.
+An insufficient PHP memory limit can also lead to errors during Magento image upload.
 Try updating the limit to some larger value and repeat the import to see if it works.

 Check if it’s not a bug in Magento 2.x

-This error might be caused by a bug in Magento that caused this error.
+This error might be caused by a bug in Magento.
 The bug was fixed in the 2.3.1 release.

 Increase FTP quota